MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/recommended-settings-for-unity.md

 ### Single pass instancing rendering path

-In Mixed Reality applications, the scene is rendered twice, once for each eye to the user.
+In Mixed Reality applications, the scene is rendered twice: once for each eye.
 Compared to traditional 3D development, this effectively doubles the amount of work that needs to be computed.
-It's important to select the most efficient rendering path in Unity to save both on CPU and GPU time.
-Single pass instanced rendering optimizes the Unity rendering pipeline for Mixed Reality apps and it's recommended to enable this setting by default for every project.
+It's important to select the most efficient rendering path in Unity to save on both CPU and GPU time.
+Single pass instanced rendering optimizes the Unity rendering pipeline for mixed reality apps; we recommend that you enable this setting by default for every project.

 To enable this feature in your Unity Project [!INCLUDE[](./includes/unity-rendering-path.md)]